slingr-stack/slingr-docs/content/en/dev-reference/scripting/overview.md

 weight: 58
 ---

-## Overview
+## **Javascript API Overview**

-Scripts are a very flexible way to extend and customize your apps.
-Using a declarative way is usually preferred, but we acknowledge that in many situations it is just not possible to consider all cases or it is just easier to write a few lines of code instead of going through a complicated and time consuming UI to express things in a declarative way.
+Scripts provide a highly flexible means of extending and customizing your apps.
+While a declarative approach is often preferred, we recognize that in certain situations, it may not be feasible to cover all scenarios.
+Sometimes, writing a few lines of code is more straightforward than navigating a complex and time-consuming user interface to express certain functionalities in a declarative manner.

-The goal is that you only write scripts to express the behavior of your application.
-You will never write boilerplate code or infrastructure code.
-That's all handled by the platform so you can focus on what's more important to you: solve problems and provide business value.
+The primary objective is for you to write scripts solely to define your application's behavior.
+You won't need to write boilerplate or infrastructure code.
+The platform handles these aspects, enabling you to focus on what truly matters: solving problems and delivering business value.

-In this document you will find general information about scripts, but you should check the documentation to see the different places where you can write scripts and how they are used in each case.
+This document offers general insights into scripts, but you should consult the documentation to understand the various locations where scripts can be written and how they are employed in each scenario.

-In order to make it easier to write scripts, we have created a [Javascript API]({{site.baseurl}}/app-development-js-api.html) that provides services to easily access your application's features and data.
-You will be making an extensive you of the API while writing scripts, so be sure to have it accessible, though there are many links from the app builder to the documentation as well.
+To simplify script writing, we've developed a [Javascript API]({{<ref "/dev-reference/scripting/namespaces.md">}}) that provides services for seamless access to your application's features and data.
+When writing scripts, you will extensively utilize this API.
+Make sure to have it accessible; however, you'll also find numerous links from the app builder leading to the documentation.

-Apart from the Javascript API, you can also access endpoints features as well as custom libraries.
+In addition to the Javascript API, you can also tap into endpoint features and custom libraries.

-With the endpoints API you will be able to call functions in endpoints, sending messages to external services as if that were just a simple method invocation.
-[You can find more information on how to use endpoints through scripts here]({{site.baseurl}}/app-development-model-endpoints.html).
+With the endpoints API, you can invoke functions within endpoints, sending messages to external services as though it were a straightforward method call.
+[More information on using endpoints through scripts can be found here]({{<ref "/dev-reference/data-model-and-logic/endpoints.md">}}).

-Custom libraries allow you to keep reusable code in a central place.
-This can be referenced anywhere in your app.
-[You can find more information on custom libraries here]({{site.baseurl}}/app-development-model-libraries.html).
+Custom libraries empower you to centralize reusable code.
+This code can be referenced throughout your app.
+[For more details on custom libraries, refer to this link]({{<ref "/dev-reference/data-model-and-logic/libraries.md">}}).

-## Permissions
+## **Permissions**

-When executing scripts permissions are not taken into account.
-For example if a user has permissions to execute action `A` but not permissions to access entity `E`, but the script in action `A` performs operations in entity `E`, this action will still work well when the user executes it.
+When executing scripts, permissions are not rigorously enforced.
+For example, if a user has permissions to execute action **`A`** but lacks permissions to access entity **`E`**, yet the script within action **`A`** involves operations on entity **`E`**, this action will still proceed without issue when executed by the user.

-The rational behind this is that developers are in control of scripts and if they grant permissions to execute a script, the platform assumes the script does things that are allowed to the user.
+This approach is rooted in the idea that developers are in command of scripts.
+If they grant permission to execute a script, the platform assumes the script's actions align with what the user is allowed to perform.

-## Exception handling
+## **Exception handling**

-When there is an error, an exception will be thrown.
-For example if you call a method in the Javascript API with invalid parameters, an exception will be thrown.
-If there is an error executing an endpoint's function, an exception will be thrown.
+In case of an error, an exception will be raised.
+For instance, calling a method in the Javascript API with invalid parameters triggers an exception.
+Similarly, an exception will be thrown if there is an error executing an endpoint function.

-If you don't catch the exception, it will rise until it is caught by the platform and will be logged so you can see the error in the app monitor.
-There you will be able to see where the exception was thrown, the snippet of your code as well as a stack trace so you can follow the different calls made.
+If you do not catch the exception, it will propagate until it's captured by the platform, where it will be logged.
+You can then view the error in the app monitor.
+Here, you'll see the point where the exception occurred, a snippet of your code, and a stack trace to help trace the sequence of calls made.

-There are cases where you might want to handle the exception because you don't want the execution of the script to be interrupted.
-In these cases you can use the regular tools provided by Javascript to do so:
+There are instances where you might want to manage the exception to prevent script execution from halting.
+In such cases, you can employ standard Javascript tools to achieve this:

 ```js
 ...